 Often when looking to replace a system, or make significant changes to a system, a university will want to test changes without affecting your live instance of Talis Aspire, and might ask if Talis can supply a sandbox.

 This article outlines what a sandbox is; when it’s best used; and when it’s possible (and more effective) to test using your live Talis environment while not impacting the live service.

 Talis are committed to making sure that you have the means you need to test the changes you are planning, and will work with you to make sure that your testing requirements can be met.

 What is a sandbox?

-- Talis Aspire Digitised Content (TADC) data import - if you are having a data import as part of your setup of TADC, then we will firstly put the data into a sandbox environment.
+- Talis Aspire Digitised Content (TADC) data import - if you are having a data import as part of your setup of TADC, then we will first put the data into a sandbox environment.
 This is an area in which you can review the imported data to make sure that it is correct before loading it into the live environment.

-- Evolution of existing functionality - this is where we are adding new features to the product.
-These can be rolled out in two way, either you enable for a few users (you choose) and then increase the reach when you are happy with it.
-The second way is that we make it available on one of our TARL environments so you can see it in action first.
+- Major releases or functionality changes, depending on the new features, will depend on how they are released and rolled out to your live tenancies.
+We make a decision at the point that we are working to develop functionality as to the best way of introducing it into the product.
+Evolution of existing functionality - this is where we are adding new features to the product.
+These can be rolled out in two way, either you enable for a few users (you choose) and then increase the reach when you are happy with it or you roll out to all users in one go.

 - An example was when we redesigned the List View, we enabled you to choose who this was available for so that you could do a controlled rollout at a time to suit your communications to users and timing.
 This ‘switch’ approach is the way that allows you to see new features in your current environment rather than in a ‘test’ scenario, you see your branding, your data and the new feature.

 - Brand New functionality - as brand new functionality is developed and released, Talis will be deciding the best process to get this into your hands.

 How do I test using my university’s data?